Islamic Republic of Mauritania

 Preserving macroeconomic stability in the face of substantial financial buffers is the key short-term challenge.
 To sever the link between international commodity prices and fiscal policy, the 2013 budget appropriately targets fiscal aggregates that exclude mining revenue.
 Large Treasury account balances, ongoing revenue mobilization efforts, and exceptional external assistance created space to significantly ramp up domestically-financed investment spending.
 This increase should be aligned with Mauritania’s large infrastructure needs, and should be consistent with absorptive capacity.
 However, Mauritania needs to be prepared to adjust its investment spending plans in the event that a sharper than anticipated slowdown in Europe and China puts additional pressure on the external and fiscal buffers built up over the past two years.

 In addition, Mauritania continues to face several longstanding challenges stemming from a narrow production base, vulnerability to external shocks, a weak business climate, and high poverty levels.
-One out of two Mauritanians lives below the poverty line, and the country’s food situation remains structurally precarious with a significant segment of the population (11 percent) subject to food insecurity.
+One out of two Mauritanians lives below the poverty line, and the country’s food situation, though recently improved, remains structurally precarious, with a significant segment of the population (11 percent) subject to food insecurity.